 This chapter also includes data on poverty rates for custodial parents (ECON 6).
-Receipt of child support reduces poverty rates among custodial parents.
+Receipt of child support is associated with reduced poverty among custodial parents.
 Household food insecurity (ECON 7) is an important measure of deprivation that, although correlated with general income poverty, provides an alternative measure of tracking the incidence of material hardship and need, and how it may change over time.